damonholden/javascript-info-progress-tracker/notes/variable_scope_closure.notes.md

     ```

 -   in the above case even though `let i` is visibly outside of the code block, anything within the for loops brackets are considered part of the loop.

+## Nested functions

+-   A function is called "nested" when it is defined inside another function.
+-   a nested function is redefined every the outer function executes.
+-   a nested function can also be returned from the outer function, which can then be used elsewhere.
+The returned and nested function will still have access to same outer variables from where it was defined.
+-   relying on this functionality of JavaScript to solve problems can become complex and there are generally much simpler ways to achieve the same thing.